ygezu/Data-Cruisers-/README.md

 ## Contributors
 Summer Chalmers, Yanet Gezu, and Patrick Mayer
 ## Introduction
-We collected data from a speed dection radar located on 30th St and 24th Avenue in Rock Island IL.
-The data we collected was type of car, speed of the car, time of the car passing by, and the weather all between the hours of 9 am to 6pm.
-With this data we will find the maximum speed, minimum speed, and median of all the speeds and will include a brief anaylsis on scholarly articles findings agains't the story our data tells us.
+We collected data from a speed detection radar located on 30th St and 24th Avenue in Rock Island IL.
+The data we collected was the type of car, speed of the car, time of the car passing by, and the weather all between the hours of 9 am to 6 pm.
+With this data, we will find the maximum speed, minimum speed, and median of all the speeds and will include a brief analysis of our scholarly articles' findings.

 ## Maximum
 This is the code to find the maximum value in the dataset collected